-- there has been a material irregularity or significant administrative error in the application of the Academic Offences procedure; - the consideration of the academic offence was not conducted in accordance with the regulations for the programme. - 10.2 Students who wish to appeal must provide full details including evidence to support the claim in writing within 10 working days of official notification of the outcome of the Faculty/University Academic Offences Panel/Board.
-Appeals against the decision of the Academic Offences Panel or Board should be made directly to Academic Quality via the appeals@bournemouth.ac.uk email address. - 10.3 A member of the Academic Quality team will consider the information submitted and confirm if the appeal is deemed eligible.
+- there has been a material irregularity or significant administrative error in the application of the Academic Offences procedure; - the consideration of the academic offence was not conducted in accordance with the regulations for the programme - 10.2 Students who wish to appeal must provide full details including evidence to support the claim in writing within 10 working days of official notification of the outcome of the Faculty/University Academic Offences Panel/Board.
+Appeals against the decision of the Academic Offences Panel or Board should be made directly to Academic Quality via the appeals@bournemouth.ac.uk email address.
+If the student does not appeal within the time limit for doing so, the matter will be closed and student will be notified of this in writing. - 10.3 A member of the Academic Quality team who has had no prior involvement in the case will consider the information submitted and confirm if the appeal is deemed eligible.

 Students will be informed as promptly as possible if their appeal is not deemed eligible and the reasons for this will be outlined.
+Outcomes of valid appeals will normally be provided to students within 20 working days of receipt of the appeal.

-If there appears to be valid grounds for the appeal, the decision of the Faculty/University Academic Offences Panel/Board will not be overturned, but the offence may be referred for a re-hearing.
-Should a re-hearing be required, a new Panel/Board will be convened with a membership not including any of those on the original Panel/Board.
+If there appears to be valid grounds for the appeal, the decision of the Faculty Chair, ir the Faculty/University Academic Offences Panel/Board will not be overturned, but the offence may be referred for a re-hearing.
+Should a re-hearing be required, a new investigation by the Chair or Academic Offences Panel/Board will be convened and will not include any of those previously involved in the investigation/Panel/Board.

-- 10.4 Academic Quality will send the student a Completion of Procedures letter when all internal Bournemouth University procedures have been exhausted. - 10.5 If the student remains dissatisfied after exhausting the University appeals process outlined in 10.1 - 10.3 above, they may request a review from the Office of the Independent Adjudicator for Higher Education.
+- 10.4 Academic Quality will send the student a Completion of Procedures letter when all internal Bournemouth University procedures have been exhausted. - 10.5 If the student remains dissatisfied after exhausting the University appeals process outlined in 10.1 10.3 above, they may request a review from the Office of the Independent Adjudicator for Higher Education.
 Contact details for the Independent Adjudicator are:

-Office of the Independent Adjudicator,

-Second Floor, Abbey Gate, 57-75 Kings Road, Reading, RG1 3AB

-Tel: 0118 959 9813
+Office of the Independent Adjudicator, Second Floor, Abbey Gate, 57-75 Kings Road, Reading, RG1 3AB Tel: 0118 959 9813 Email: enguiries@oiahe.org.uk

-Email: enquiries@oiahe.org.uk